12 Best Christmas Traditions from Ree Drummond

 To keep tradition alive and well, make a cherished family recipe over the holidays.
-For Ree Drummond, it’s her mom’s red and green glazed sugar cookies.
+Ree Drummond’s favorite Christmas cookies are her mom’s red and green glazed sugar cookies.
 For you, perhaps it’s your grandmother’s spiced gingerbread cake, your father’s mulled cider or your family’s famous recipe for fruitcake.

 Wear Matching Pajamas